Last updated August 28th, 2022

 The registration of the data subject, with the voluntary indication of personal data, is intended to enable the controller to offer the data subject contents or services that may only be offered to registered users due to the nature of the matter in question.
 Registered persons are free to change the personal data specified during the registration at any time, or to have them completely deleted from the data stock of the controller.

 The data controller shall, at any time, provide information upon request to each data subject as to what personal data are stored about the data subject.
 In addition, the data controller shall correct or erase personal data at the request or indication of the data subject, insofar as there are no statutory storage obligations.
-The entirety of the controller's employees are available to the data subject in this respect as contact persons.
+The entirety of the controller's employees is available to the data subject in this respect as contact persons.

-The website of CyberTwice B.V. contains information that enables a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
+The website of CyberTwice B.V. contains information that enables quick electronic contact with our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If a data subject contacts the controller by e-mail or via a contact form, the personal data transmitted by the data subject are automatically stored.
 Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject.
-By contacting us and providing your comntact details, you express a "legitimate interest' in our products and services.
+By contacting us and providing your contact details, you express a "legitimate interest' in our products and services.
 Therefore, you will be added to our marketing information flow.
 Within this communication flow you have the ability to de-register from any or all communication from our company.
 There is no transfer of this personal data to third parties.

-The data controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject to.
+The data controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject.